-If your cat is vomiting, it is highly advised to seek help.
-Although their underlying problem may be minor and caused by something they ate, it can also be brought on by something more serious that requires immediate medical attention.
-If you do not know what’s causing your cat to become sick and their issue only worsens, that’s when you now it’s time for medical attention.
+If your cat is vomiting and you do not know what’s causing your cat to become sick and their issue only worsens, it’s time for medical attention.

 The most important thing you can do is to try to identify the cause of his issue.
 If it is apparent that they consumed too quickly or is caused by a minor complication, it usually means they will be okay.
 On the other hand, if you assume your cat might have consumed a poisonous substance or his vomiting is accompanied by other symptoms, it is highly advised to seek professional help.

 Cat’s vomit by forcefully ejecting substances from the stomach through the mouth.
-When a cat performs this behavior, it’s normally because the contents inside the stomach are causing them some type of discomfort.
+Feline vomiting normally occurs because the contents inside the stomach are causing them some type of discomfort.
 When a cat vomits, their stomach muscles begin to contract, allowing them to expel whatever is upsetting them.
 In some cases, cat vomiting can also be caused by an underlying health issue, which will be covered in a later section.

 Main Causes of Cat Vomiting